Have you been interviewed by the police and Released under Investigation (RUI)?

 The key changes are as follows:

-The presumption against pre-charge bail will be withdrawn
+The presumption against pre-charge bail was withdrawn

 The initial time limit for suspects being released on pre-charge bail has been extended from 28 days to 3 months.
 There are now two further extensions available.
 Approval from an Inspector or above will be needed for an extension from 3 to 6 months and approval from Superintendent or above for any extension from 6 to 9 months.
 If the police require more than 9 months an application must be made to the Magistrates’ Court for Judicial approval.